 The Moments Leading up to Your Wedding Day

 Your hair.
-Two weeks before your wedding day, see your barber for a final trim and make sure you let your barber know that your wedding is in two weeks so that he or she will only take off enough hair to allow for ideal growth up until the big day.
+Two weeks before your wedding day, see your barber for a final trim.
+Make sure you let your barber know that your wedding is in two weeks so that he or she will only take off enough hair to allow for ideal growth up until the big day.

 Your mug.
-If you are not going to do a clean shave the day of your wedding, make note and plan out in advance the timing of your desired facial hair growth.
+If you are not going to do a clean shave the day of your wedding, make note.
+Plan out in advance the timing of your desired facial hair growth.

 Tame those brows!
-This should be done a few days before.
+Yes, even the groom should do this.
+Do this a few days before the wedding day.
 No need to go crazy here.
-Remember that your face is going to show up in a lot in photos, just a few tweaks removing the strays will do the trick.
+Remember that your face is going to show up in a lot in photos.
+Just a few tweaks removing the strays will do the trick.
 Don’t forget to check the nose and ears too.

 Pay attention to your hands.
 Your hands will also be the focal point of some important wedding day images.
-You don’t need to go full blown manicure, especially if your hands are working hands, just be sure to trim and clean your nails and use some hand cream for several days prior in order to alleviate dryness and rough skin.
+The groom doesn’t need to go for a full blown manicure.
+Especially if your hands are working hands.
+Just be sure to trim and clean your nails and use some hand cream for several days prior in order to alleviate dryness and rough skin.

 Practice Meditation.
 The time before, and the day of, your wedding can be stressful.
 Meditation is a great tool to help calm your nerves.
 You can actually do it anywhere and it doesn’t take a lot of time.
 Try these apps: Calm.com, Yogaglo.com and Headspace.
 All three give you access to great sessions and are short so you can easily fit them into your day.